KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ## Thank you

-Special thanks to [Manuel Wallner](https://twitter.com/acrooow) for doing the voice recordings for the video.
+Special thanks to [Manu Wallner](https://twitter.com/acrooow) for doing the voice recordings for the video.

-Special thanks to my friends for providing feedback on this post: [Dave Schukin](https://twitter.com/schukin), [Manuel Wallner](https://twitter.com/acrooow), [Dominik Weber](https://twitter.com/domysee) and Neel Rao
+Special thanks to my friends for providing feedback on this post: [Dave Schukin](https://twitter.com/schukin), [Manu Wallner](https://twitter.com/acrooow), [Dominik Weber](https://twitter.com/domysee) and Neel Rao